- Authenticate to the package registry

 Naming convention

-Depending on how the package is installed, you may need to adhere to the naming convention.
+Depending on how the package is installed, you might need to adhere to the naming convention.

 You can use one of three API endpoints to install packages: